seanbreckenridge/traktexport/README.md

 - Go to https://trakt.tv/oauth/applications and create a new application
 - Use `urn:ietf:wg:oauth:2.0:oob` for the Redirect URI
-- Run `traktexport auth yourtraktusername`
+- Run `traktexport auth yourTraktUsername`
 - Follow the instructions, pasting in your Client ID/Secret from the Trakt dashboard, going to the link and pasting the generated pin back into the terminal

 Once you've done that, this saves OAuth refresh info in `${XDG_DATA_HOME:-$HOME/.local/share}/traktexport.json` (can overwrite location with the `TRAKTEXPORT_CFG` environment variable)